yandex-research/structural-graph-shifts/readme.md

 # Evaluating Robustness and Uncertainty of Graph Models Under Structural Distributional Shifts

-This repository provides an official implementation of experimental framework for the paper [Evaluating Robustness and Uncertainty of Graph Models Under Structural Distributional Shifts](https://arxiv.org/abs/2302.13875)
+This repository provides an official implementation of experimental framework for the paper [Evaluating Robustness and Uncertainty of Graph Models Under Structural Distributional Shifts](https://arxiv.org/abs/2302.13875) (NeurIPS 2023)

 ## Overview